Throupy/staticblog/content/blog/2023-07-05-tryhackme-the-marketplace-writeup.md

          --dump
 ```

-I﻿ have ommitted most output of the command, but the command dumped 3 database tables, one which contains all listing, one which contained username and password hashes (I tried to crack them with brute force, but they are salted with bcrypt), and other called "`messages`", which contained the following bit of vital information:
+The SQLMap command resulted in the extraction of three database tables, including listings, username and password hashes, and a table named "messages."
+I first tried brute-forcing the password hashes, but they were salted with bcrypt and I did not get anywhere.

+## Extracting Vital Information

+Within the "messages" table, I stumbled upon a critical piece of information.
+A system-generated message addressed to user ID 3, belonging to "jake," alerted me to a weak SSH password and provided a temporary new password: "`@b_ENXkGYUCAv3zJ`."

 ```
 Hello!\r\nAn automated system has detected your SSH password is too weak